 To achieve better performance, mixed precision version (experimental) has been introduced to the CPU code.
-The mixed precision CPU code is more aggresive than the GPU version in using single precision (SP) operations.
+The mixed precision CPU code is currently more aggressive than the GPU version in using single precision (SP) operations.
 Current implementation utilizes SP on most calculations, except for matrix inversions and reductions where double precision is required to retain high accuracy.
 All the constant spline data in wavefunction, pseudopotentials and Coulomb potentials are initialized in double precision and later stored in single precision.
 The mixed precision code is as accurate as the double precision code up to a certain system size.
-Cross checking and verification of accuracy are encouraged for systems with more than approximately 1500 electrons.
-The mixed precision code has been tested on solids with real/complex builds with VMC, VMC using drift and DMC runs with wavefunction including single slater determinant and one- and two-body Jastrow factors.
-Wavefunction optimization will be fixed in the following updates.
+Cross checking and verification of accuracy is always required, but particularly important above approximately 1500 electrons.
+The mixed precision code is currently tested on solids with real and complex wavefunctions with VMC, VMC using drift and DMC runs with wavefunction including single Slater determinant and one- and two-body Jastrow factors.
+Wavefunction optimization is currently not supported.

-Memory consideration
+Memory considerations

 When using threads, some memory objects shared by all the threads.
 Usually these memory are read-only when the walkers are evolving, for instance the ionic distance table and wavefunction coefficients.
 If a wavefunction is represented by B-splines, the whole table is shared by all the threads.
 It usually takes a large chunk of memory when a large primitive cell was used in the simulation.
 Its actual size is reported as "MEMORY increase XXX MB BsplineSetReader" in the output file.
-See details about how to reduce it in section 8.2.1.
+See details about how to reduce it in section 8.3.1.